abrookins/radar_node/README.md

 # Loading data

 The repo includes City of Portland crime data from 2011.
-Load it into Mongo like this -- split into two files because Mongo has an input size limit:

-    mongoimport --db crimes --collection crimes --file test.json --type json --jsonArray mongoimport --db crimes --collection crimes --file test2.json --type json --jsonArray

 If you want to convert other crime data from the City's records, obtain a CSV file from [Civic Apps](http://civicapps.org/).
 You can run it through [my